namjachingu/terraform-google-gke-cisco/README.md

 Modules defined in Terraform are a collection of resources.
 They can be referenced anywhere where the details in that module are useful to use.

+Due to the AppD module and the google module have versions that are not compatible with each other, the modules were run on two separate scripts.

 **Files**